Shopping for Food That's Good for You

 Community Supported Agriculture

-You might also be able to get some help from the federal government to pay for vegetables and fruits from farmers’ markets through the Seniors Farmers’ Market Nutrition Program.
+You might also get help from the federal government to pay for vegetables and fruits from farmers’ markets through the Seniors Farmers’ Market Nutrition Program.
 They provide coupons you can use at farmers’ markets and roadside stands.

 For More Information on Shopping for Healthy Foods